 Dr Phil Livermore

-I joined the University in 2009 as a 5 year NERC advanced fellow, and have recently become the director of the institute of Geophysics and Tectonics.
-I am interested in inverse theory, geomagnetism and using applied mathematics to describe geophysical problems.
+I joined the University in 2009 as a 5 year NERC advanced fellow, and in 2018 became the director of the institute of Geophysics and Tectonics.
+I am broadly interested in inverse theory and modelling techniques applied to geophysical problems.
+My main area of scientific expertise is geomagnetism and the dynamics of Earth's core.

 Previous to my current position at Leeds, I obtained my PhD from the then School of Earth Sciences, University of Leeds in 2004, and then undertook postdoctoral research positions at the School of Mathematics at the University of Leeds, at the University of California, San Diego and at ETH, Zurich.